 the Frame Operation Procedure-1 (FOP-1) of the Communications Operation Procedure-1 Recommended Standard.

-With respect to the Cross Support Reference Model, these functions are performed by the Forward TC VC Data Insertion SLE Functional Group, except for the Encapsulation function, which is outside the scope of the Cross Support Reference Model.

-Encapsulation, Multiplexer Access Point (MAP) Packet Processing, and MAP Multiplexing
+Multiplexer Access Point (MAP) Multiplexing

+The CSTSWG is in the process of assigning an FR Type OID to the MAP Multiplexing FR Type.

+The MAP Multiplexing FR Type corresponds to the the MAP Multiplexing function of the TC Space Data Link Protocol Recommended Standard.

-The CSTSWG is in the process of assigning an FR Type OID to the TC Packetization, Encapsulation, and VC Processing FR Type.
+Encapsulation and MAP Packet ProcessingThe CSTSWG is in the process of assigning an FR Type OID to theEncapsulation, and MAP Packet Processing FR Type.

-The Encapsulation, Multiplexer Access Point (MAP) Packet Processing, and MAP Multiplexing FR Type corresponds to the following functions:
+The Encapsulation and MAP Packet Processing FR Type corresponds to the following functions:

 the Encapsulation function of the Encapsulation Recommended Standard (reference [22]).
-In this FR Type, the encapsulation data are carried by Space Packets through a MAP channel.
-The Encapsulation function is outside the scope of the Cross Support Reference Model.
+In this FR Type, the encapsulation data are carried by Space Packets through a MAP channel; and

 the MAP Packet Processing function of the TC Space Data Link Protocol Recommended Standard.
-With respect to the Cross Support Reference Model, this function is performed by the Forward TC VC Data Insertion SLE Functional Group; and

-the MAP Multiplexing function of the TC Space Data Link Protocol Recommended Standard.
-With respect to the Cross Support Reference Model, this function is performed by the Forward TC VC Data Insertion SLE Functional Group.

-Forward AOS Space Link Protocol Specialization of the Forward Space Link Protocol FG
+Forward AOS Space Link Protocol Specialization of the Forward Space Link Protocol ASC

-The FR Types that compose the Forward AOS Space Link Protocol specialization of the Forward Space Link Protocol FG are:
+The FR Types that compose the Forward AOS Space Link Protocol specialization of the Forward Space Link Protocol ASC are:

+AOS MC Multiplexing;

 AOS VC Multiplexing; and

 AOS Encapsulation, Packet Processing and VC Generation.

+AOS MC Multiplexing

+The CSTSWG is in the process of assigning an FR Type OID to the AOS MC Multiplexing FR Type.

+The AOS MC Multiplexing FR Type corresponds to the All Frames Generation frame error control function and the MC Multiplexing function of the AOS Space Data Link Protocol Recommended Standard.

+NOTE - The AOS All Frames Generation represented by the AOS MC Multiplexing, Channel Synchronization and Encoding FR Type is also the insertion point for Insert service data units.
+If the Insert SLE transfer service (or an equivalent CSTS) were ever to be implemented, its functionality would be added to the AOS MC Multiplexing and Error Control Functional Resource Type.

 AOS VC Multiplexing

 The CSTSWG is in the process of assigning an FR Type OID to the AOS VC Multiplexing FR Type.

 The AOS VC Multiplexing FR Type corresponds to the Virtual Channel Multiplexing function of the AOS Space Data Link Protocol Recommended Standard.
-With respect to the Cross Support Reference Model, this function is performed by the Forward AOS Space Link Processing SLE Functional Group.

 AOS Encapsulation, Packet Processing and VC Generation

-The CSTSWG is in the process of assigning an FR Type OID to the AOS Packetization, Encapsulation, and VC Processing FR Type.
+The CSTSWG is in the process of assigning an FR Type OID to the AOS Encapsulation, Packet Processing, and VC Generation FR Type.

 The AOS Encapsulation, Packet Processing and VC Generation FR Type corresponds to the following functions:

 the Encapsulation function of the Encapsulation Recommended Standard.
-In this FR Type, the encapsulation occurs into AOS VCs;:
+In this FR Type, the encapsulation occurs into AOS VCs;

 the Packet Processing function of the AOS Space Data Link Protocol Recommended Standard; and